Are You Ready To Get Back To Work? Use The Functional Capacity Evaluation

-Who do you know if you are well enough to get to work?
-Or as an employer, if your employee is ready after workplace incident?
-In 2012, the Workplace Safety and Health Council in Singapore revised their guidelines for Occupational Diseases.
-One of the key approaches on preventing injuries is not to place your employees in a situation beyond their ability to cope with.
+How do you know if you are well enough to get to work?
+Or as an employer, if your employee is ready after a workplace incident?
+In 2012, the Workplace Safety and Health Council in Singapore revised its guidelines for Occupational Diseases.
+One of the key approaches to prevent injuries is not to place your employees in a situation beyond their ability to cope.
 The way to avoid such situations is for the employees to undergo a Functional Capacity Evaluation.

 Functional Capacity Evaluation

 Functional Capacity Evaluation (FCE) is a systematic method of measuring an individual’s ability to perform meaningful tasks on a safe and dependable basis.
-A FCE program is designed for employees:
+An FCE programme is for employees:

 - Who have suffered injuries that could affect their employment opportunities or

 - Whose current functional abilities and limitations need to be determined